OUR OPTOMETRIC TEAM

 Expert eye care solutions should be convenient and easy, and we excel in serving all your vision needs while maximizing the convenience.
 We are devoted to helping you maximize your vision, so you can enjoy the highest quality of life!

-SUNY - Internship Program
+SUNY - Residency Program

 Our residency program is a prestigious program for teaching future eye doctors about Neuro-Optometric Rehabilitation and vision therapy.
 Our residents get to learn from our doctors working with patients that almost no other college can offer, out of about 20 vision therapy programs in the country, we are the only practice that offers this type of environment, and we’re partnered with SUNY, who has 42 sites for optometry residents.
 Out of those, 10 or 12 are vision therapy programs.
 We’re proud to be the only private practice in the country affiliated with SUNY.